 And there it was.

-The thing that made me fall for my Maker, my Abba, my Savior, my Teacher.
+The thing that made me fall for my lifelong Teacher (and ultimate life coach).

 The reason I put my hope and joy in His unfailing love.

-The reason I trust He accepts me, even if I’m a mess or may seem a lost cause in others’ eyes.
+The reason I trust He accepts me, even if I’m a hot mess in others’ eyes.

-The reason I know my Good Shepherd won’t fail to find and help me whenever I lose my way.
+The reason I know my He won’t fail to find and rescue me whenever I lose my way.

 The reason I can’t help loving Him back.